gambitph/WP-OTF-Regenerate-Thumbnails/README.md

 Now head over to **Settings > Media** and change your thumbnail size to something cooler, something rectangular, let's try **400 x 200**.
 Save it.

 Go back to your gallery that you previously created and refresh your browser.
 Most likely you *won't* be seeing **400 x 200** thumbnails there.

-Why?
-Read on.
+OTF Regenerate Thumbnails fixes this for you.

 # Why?